 Richardson worked for approximately two decades with the National Energy Board, the vast majority of which was in a leadership or executive capacity.
 Since then he has accumulated 14 years of experience running his own coaching and consulting business working with emerging, strategic and C-level leaders.
 His volunteer experience includes four years as CEO of The Alberta TrailNet Society, while they were principally engaged in building the TransCanda Trail, and another six years as chair of The Highlands District Community Association.

-Richardson holds a BA Sc. in mechanical engineering from the University of Ottawa and a MA in Leadership and Training (now the MA Leadership) from Royal Roads.
 He also studied coaching for one year with James Flaherty of the New Ventures West School of Coaching in San Francisco.
 In 2007, Richardson received that Master Certified Coach designation from the International Coach Federation.